FODM: Community Involvement Programs

 Bat Night Adventures

-Did you know the National Park Service promotes Bat Week each year to raise awareness about the need for bat conservation.
-As part of this celebration, the Santa Rosa & San Jacinto National Monument Visitors Center and Friends of the Desert Mountains host a Bat Night Adventures hike in La Quinta Cove.
+Did you know the National Park Service annually promotes Bat Week to highlight the importance of bat conservation?
+In celebration of this event, the Santa Rosa & San Jacinto National Monument Visitors Center, along with Friends of the Desert Mountains, organizes a Bat Night Adventures hike.

-The group set out with black lights, powerful flashlights and bat detectors.
+The group sets out with black lights, powerful flashlights and bat detectors.

-In our case, the detector consisted on an iPad outfitted with an ultrasonic microphone and software.
-The microphone picks up the ultrasonic sounds that bats emit and the software converts them into a sound that humans can hear.
+The bat detector is an iPad equipped with an ultrasonic microphone and software.
+The microphone captures the ultrasonic sounds emitted by bats, and the software transforms these sounds into ones that humans can hear.

 Comments